bourbest/sapin/README.md

 ## Why sapin?
 While there are many libraries out there that allow to achieve the same goal, Sapin allows to describe complex structures in a really simple manner.
-It is also really thin (10k) and exposes ES6 modules so that you can only grab what you need.
+You can use the schema to validate and/or transform the data before sending it to a server or database.